Citasion/web-translations/en-US/docs/migrate.md

 * [Migrate from Papers](#papers)\n\n

-You can find more on how to upload the exported data to a Citasion project in <a href='/docs/import-manage-papers'>this article</a>.\n\n
+You can find more on how to upload the exported data to a BibNext project in <a href='/docs/import-manage-papers'>this article</a>.\n\n

 <a name='mendeley'></a>\n\n